giuliacmartins/giuliamartins.github.io/README.md

 I am currently more aware of front-end applications and in the progress of learning more back-end to have some knowledge ready for my internships, and hopefully, my future career.

-Please enjoy scrolling and downloading my files to view my project(s) and/or portfolio :)
+Please enjoy scrolling and downloading my files to view my project(s) :)

 ***INSTRUCTIONS ON HOW TO OPEN THE ZIP FILES***